2 FAM 600

 2 FAM 616.1-4 Federal Assistance Award Authorized Signers

-The Director of the Office of Overseas Schools electronically signs the award on behalf of the U.S. Government.
+The grants officer of the Office of Overseas Schools electronically signs the award on behalf of the U.S. Government.
 The post ensures that the school has authorized the person signing the Form DS-1909, Federal Assistance Award, on the school’s behalf.

 2 FAM 616.1-5 Form DS-1909, Amendment to the Federal Assistance Award

 When A/OPR/OS, after consulting with the post and the school, determines an amendment to the award is necessary, the Office completes a Form DS-1909, Federal Assistance Award, to which the OMB guidelines and Standard Provisions attached to the original award apply.
-The Director of the Office of Overseas Schools must approve any change in the purposes listed in the budget attachment to the original award and must sign the amendment.
+The director and grants officer of the Office of Overseas Schools must approve any change in the purposes listed in the budget attachment to the original award, but only the Grants Officer must sign the amendment.

 2 FAM 616.1-6 Distribution of Copies